 up to $30,000 for one year with opportunity for renewal

-Funds awarded will be for academic year 2022-2023 and cannot carry over to a second year.
-Awarded departments/units agree to meet regularly with the Office of Inquiry Based Learning and other relevant academic support centers (Center for Teaching Excellence, Program in Writing and Communication, and Fondren Library) to design and implement curricular initiatives.
+Funds awarded will be for academic year 2023-2024 and cannot carry over to a second year.
+Awarded departments/units agree to meet regularly with OURI and other relevant academic support centers (Center for Teaching Excellence, Program in Writing and Communication, and Fondren Library) to design and implement curricular initiatives.
 Funded departments will collaborate with OURI during the year of their grant to customize an assessment rubric and use this rubric to assess the curricular scaffold and student learning outcomes.

-- Course development and implementation: materials, supplies, software, TAs, and honoraria to support inquiry-based activities in courses, summer salary for substantiative course/curriculum development
+- Course development and implementation: materials, supplies, software, TAs, and honoraria to support inquiry-based activities in courses, summer salary to NTT faculty for substantiative course/curriculum development

 - Off-campus learning: student travel, meals, and lodging associated with learning off campus; travel and meetings associated with working with off-campus partners

-- QEP graduate fellows: graduate students to support development and implementation of experiential inquiry and research into the curriculum (budgeted at $20/hr up to ten hours per week)
+- Graduate fellows: graduate students to support development and implementation of experiential inquiry and research into the curriculum (budgeted at $20/hr up to ten hours per week)

 - Assessment: tools, student incentives

-Funding cannot be used to cover the following: overhead or indirect costs, equipment, academic term salary for faculty, or capital projects.
+Funding cannot be used to cover the following: overhead or indirect costs, equipment, academic term salary for faculty, summer salary for tenure/tenure-track faculty, or capital projects.

 Departments are encouraged to seek additional funding for course development by applying for the Brown Teaching Grant and/or for a grant from the Program in Writing and Communication (PWC).
-The PWC is eager to work with departments that are interested in integrating writing, speaking, or visual assignments into courses as part of their QEP initiative.
+The PWC is eager to work with departments that are interested in integrating writing, speaking, or visual assignments into courses as part of their OURI proposal.
 For more information, contact Jennifer Wilson (email@example.com), Director of the PWC.

 - Teams with a minimum of three full-time faculty of mixed rank who have authority over a major, area major, or interdisciplinary major/minor are eligible to apply.

-- Department program learning outcomes published in the General Announcements address at least three QEP student learning outcomes.
+- Department program learning outcomes published in the General Announcements address at least three OURI student learning outcomes.